Scighost/Starward/README.md

 [Localization Guide](./docs/Localization.md)

 ## Development

 To compile the project locally, you need to install Visual Studio 2022 and select the following workloads:

 - .NET Desktop Development
--  C++ Desktop Development
+- Desktop Development With C++
 - Universal Windows Platform Development

 ## Donation

 Development is not easy.
 If you think Starward useful, you cloud donate me at https://donate.scighost.com.

 ## Thanks